-Most organizations, specifically in the government contracting business, should mandate a zero-trust model, where users are not trusted by default – access starts at zero.
+Most organizations should mandate a zero-trust model, where users are not trusted by default – access starts at zero.
 It is built up gradually by adding additional access points.
 It’s important to remember that security will drive compliance with federal regulations and is a pillar that your business must adopt and pay attention to.

-For government contractors, especially those working with subcontractors, a major security concern is managing identities and access to systems.
+If your company works with subcontractors or grants access to external vendors, a major security concern is managing identities and access to systems.
 Think about the benefits of having a system where you can add a subcontractor for a specific period.
 That person can go into a portal and request access to particular items needed to complete their work.
 It goes through an approval process automatically, and the business only allows them access for a determined period of time.

 Another major security concern is managing devices.
 We now access cloud systems from multiple devices, and we need to ensure that each one is adequately secured – whether it is a corporate device or a personal device.
 If a personal device is in use, it’s paramount to ensure that documents are not downloaded to their device.